2025 Cost of Living Benefits Increase Boosts Railroad Retirement Benefits

 A Simple Method to Calculate Your Benefit Increase

-Our National Legislative Director, Garey Faley, devised an approximator for everyone.
+Legislative Representative Bruce Holder, from NARVRE Unit #065 in Sacramento, has devised an approximator for everyone.
 The COLA increase notice says the average individual payment will increase by $69 per month, and the married couple will see an increase of around $97 monthly.
-Yet, since we all have varied amounts of benefits, Mr. Faley broke it down to $19.50 per $1000 per month if benefits are for a single person, while couples can expect $19 per $1000 per month.
+Yet, since we all have varied amounts of benefits, Holder broke it down to $19.50 per $1000 per month if benefits are for a single person, while couples can expect $19 per $1000 per month.
 So, to break it down even further, if a couple draws $5,800 per month, they can simply multiply 5.8 by 19 to get a $110 increase.

 2025 Annuity Notices to Reflect COLA Increase